elatov/elatov.github.io/_posts/2013-02-13-installing-musiccabinet-on-top-of-subsonic.md

   - wget
   - \password postgres
 ---
-A while back I [MusicCabinet](http://virtuallyhyper.com/2012/10/installing-subsonic-on-fedora-17/), from their webpage:
+A while back I posted about installing subsonic.
+While I was using the application, I noticed that the search feature is very limited and I wanted to expand it.
+So I ran across [MusicCabinet](http://virtuallyhyper.com/2012/10/installing-subsonic-on-fedora-17/), from their webpage:

 > Subsonic is a streaming music server, providing instant access to your personal music library.
 It is written by Sindre Mehus and released under the GPL.
 >